banks/banksco.de/content/p/2015-08-24-distributed-system-guarantees.md

 I'll start with a word of thanks to Tyler - his blog is a great read and well recommended for his articulation and clarity on many computer science subjects that are often muddled by others.

-Tyler's article focusses specifically on distributed messaging guarantees but at least some of the discussion is relevant to or even intimately tied to other distributed problems like data consistency and consensus.
+Tyler's article focuses specifically on distributed messaging guarantees but at least some of the discussion is relevant to or even intimately tied to other distributed problems like data consistency and consensus.

 I agree with all of his points and I hope this article is a complement to the discussion on trade-offs in the distributed design space.